Nottingham: Food and drink

-There are more than three hundred restaurants in Nottingham, with several AA Rosette winners (as of 2018).
-City-centre restaurant, Ibérico World Tapas, was awarded a Bib Gourmand in the 2013 Michelin Guide.
-There are also two Michelin-starred restaurants: Alchemilla in the city centre has one star; and Restaurant Sat Bains with Rooms, on the edge of the city near Clifton Bridge, has two Michelin stars.
-There were five other Nottingham restaurants recommended in the Michelin Guide in 2020.
+Nottingham has two Michelin starred restaurants; Alchemilla which has been awarded 1 star, and Sat Bains restaurant with rooms, which had been awarded 2 Michelin stars.

+Another 5 recommended restaurants are mentioned in the Michelin guide in 2020.
+For instance Ibérico World Tapas in the city centre was awarded a Bib Gourmand in the 2013 Michelin Guide.

+Several of the restaurants in Nottingham are AA Rosette winners (as of 2018).

 Nottingham is recognised as one of the UK's most vegan-friendly cities, and it is where Veggies of Nottingham was founded in 1984.

-The Nottingham City Council in 2024 announced it had switched to all plant-based catering, following similar changes by other councils including Oxfordshire County Council and Cambridge City Council.
+Nottingham City Council in 2024 announced it had switched to all plant-based catering, following similar changes by other councils including Oxfordshire County Council and Cambridge City Council.